GreyKeenan/dukesup/index.md

 If your CASTLE is face-up, this can be done easily.
 Simply grab the CASTLE and play it to the board just as any other card.
-If you made a mistake and you are unable to take your opponent's CASTLE, you must put your CASTLE back and return the table to a valid state.
+If you made a mistake and you are unable to take the opponent's CASTLE, you must put your CASTLE back and return the table to a valid state.

 If your CASTLE is face-down, you must flip it up to make this move.
-If you are then unable to take your opponent's CASTLE, your CASTLE remains face-up.
+If you are then unable to take the opponent's CASTLE, your CASTLE remains face-up.

 Scoring